 If we want to find a line parallel to another line, all we need is the slope of the original line.
 That takes care of the m part in y = mx + b.
 After that, all we need to do is plug in a point on that line (either given or chosen) and solve for b.

 Be careful though!
 We don't want to plug in a point that's on the original line because parallel lines don't intersect.
 If we do that, we'll end up with the equation for the original line, not a new one that's parallel to it.

 It's like when songwriters try to rhyme a word with the same exact word.
 That's not rhyming; that's repetition.
 We're looking at you, Carly Rae Jepsen.

 What is a line that's parallel to y = ¼x – 3 and passes through the point (4, -3)?

-Our first step is to start out with our line equation, y = mx + b.
+Our first step is to start out with our new line's equation in slope-intercept form, y = mx + b.
 We know that parallel lines have the same slope, so we can substitute ¼ for m to get y = ¼x + b.
 To find b, we can plug in the point (4, -3) for x and y.

 y = ¼x + b